-12C27 excels in toughness and corrosion resistance, owing to its lower carbon content and more uniform carbide distribution, while D2 stands out for its superior hardness and wear resistance, attributed to its higher carbon content and large, hard carbides.
+12C27 offers greater toughness and corrosion resistance due to lower carbon content and uniform carbide distribution, while D2 provides superior hardness and wear resistance from its higher carbon content and larger carbides.
+Choose 12C27 for a balanced performance and easy maintenance, and D2 for edge retention and wear resistance, though it has reduced toughness and corrosion resistance.

 12C27 VS D2 Steel At A Glance